KOSASIH/Exotic/README.md

 # Exotic
-Smart app powered by A and Machine learning Algorithm
+Smart app powered by Ai and Machine learning Algorithm